denoland/manual/runtime/ffi_api.md

 ## FFI API

-As of Deno 1.13 and later, the FFI (foreign function interface) API allows you call libraries written in native languages that support the C ABIs (Rust, C, etc) using `Deno.dlopen`.
+As of Deno 1.13 and later, the FFI (foreign function interface) API allows users to call libraries written in native languages that support the C ABIs (Rust, C, etc) using `Deno.dlopen`.

 Earlier Deno used to ship a native plugin system to allow calling "ops" written